-For each student point to an item of clothing that they are wearing and ask, "What's this?" or "What are you wearing?".
-When they say the words correctly say goodbye and let them leave.
+For each student point to an item of clothing that they are wearing and ask, "What are you wearing?".
+When they respond correctly with the structure, "I'm wearing ..." say goodbye and let them leave.
 If they make a mistake, have them go back to the end of the line - they will have to try again once they reach the front!

-- All flashcards, worksheets, craft sheets, readers and songs used in this lesson plan can be downloaded at eslkidstuff.com/esl-kids-lesson- plans.html - More free Lesson Plans are available at eslkidstuff.com/esl-kids-lesson- plans.html
+- All flashcards, worksheets, craft sheets, readers and songs used in this lesson plan can be downloaded at eslkidstuff.com/esl-kids-lesson- plans.html - More free Lesson Plans are available at eslkidstuff.com/esl-kids-lesson-plans.html